TianlinZhang668/18222278799.github.io/_pages/about.md

   American Medical Informatics Association Annual Symposium (AMIA 2021)

+  33th International Conference on Tools with Artificial Intelligence （ICTAI 2021）

   International Conference on Bioinformatics & Biomedicine 2020 （BIBM 2020）

   19th International Workshop on Data Mining in Bioinformatics In Conjunction with SIGKDD 2020 (BIOKDD 2020)